 Starmont Winery (owned by the Schlatter Family – the same family that owns Merryvale Winery in St. Helena) is located in the southern part of the Napa Valley in the Carneros region.
 Visually it is an impressive modern winery that is most commonly seen from Highway 29 as you drive by either direction.
 The winery itself opened in 2006 and sits on the historic Stanly Ranch – one of the first vineyards planted in the Napa Valley.
 Starmont maintains 50 acres planted to Chardonnay, Pinot Noir, Syrah and a tiny amount of Viognier – all of which surround the winery.
 Their entire portion of the Stanly Ranch is 75 acres – surrounding the winery.

-The original Stanly Ranch was founded in 1856 by Edward Stanly – and lawyer from San Francisco.
+The original Stanly Ranch was founded in 1856 by Edward Stanly – a lawyer from San Francisco.
 The original size of the ranch was over 2,200 acres.
 The land was passed on to successive generations.
 A winery operated on the property until prohibition in 1919 – the family continued running the ranch until it started being parceled and sold to outside individuals in the 1930’s and 1940’s.
 In addition to being home for some of Napa’s early grapevines the Stanly Ranch was also the site for both Pinot Noir and Chardonnay clonal trials – conducted by Louis Martini, the Wente Family and UC Davis in the 1950’s.

 Before the winery was built here the original Starmont label was simply a Chardonnay label under the Merryvale wine portfolio.